 When a boil order is issued by MassDEP to the local public water supplier (PWS), the PWS must take appropriate corrective action, notify/advise its customers, continue to monitor its water supply, and notify customers when it has remedied the problem and the boil water order is lifted.
-The PWS should be contacted for details, and in limited instances consumers may find more information on their city or town's web site.
+The PWS should be contacted for details (see Additional Resources below), and in limited instances consumers may find more information on their city or town's web site.
 For general information on boil water orders, consumers may also check the MassDEP or US EPA website and fact sheets on contaminants.

 Below are general precautions MassDEP recommends you take when a boil water order has been issued for your community.
 Please check with your local water department for specific instructions, as these may vary depending on the type of contamination detected